 - Removable tubes—for replacement and cleaning.

-You may also construct your own, using the safe materials listed above or you can visit our partners at Kingsyard.
+You may construct your own, using the safe materials listed above or you can visit our partners at Kingsyard.

 How To Hang A Bee House

 Hang a bee house three to six feet off the ground where it will receive direct sunlight every morning (facing south).
 Place it on something solid—a post, shed wall, or tree.
 To make your bee house even more attractive to bees, put it next to black-eyed Susan, bee balm, or purple coneflower.
 Stay away from bird feeders or ponds.

 Warning: bee houses make an easy target for birds who eat insects.
 Use metal netting or a screen around the bee house to keep the birds out.